How do I update my model? On the resilience of Predictive Process Monitoring models to change: Results

-By looking at Table~\ref{tab:time1} we can immediately see that, among $\Mone$, $\Mtwo$ and $\Mthree$, $\Mone$ is the clear best performer, especially in the first setting 10\%-70\%, and that $\Mtwo$ is almost consistently the worst performer, often with a significant difference in terms of time spent to build the model (with few exceptions in the 40\%-40\% setting that we will discuss below).
-As a second general observation we can also note that $\Mone$ and $\Mthree$ share almost the same construction time with $\Mzero$.
-This fact is not particularly surprising, as the hyperparameter optimisation routine is often the most expensive step in the construction of this type of predictive models, but it tells us that the two strategies $\Sone$ and $\Sthree$ that underline the construction of these models are highly inexpensive when we consider the time dimension, and that $\Mone$ and $\Mthree$ can be built in almost no time once $\Mzero$ is available.
+By looking at Tables~\ref{tab:time1_a} and~\ref{tab:time1_b}, we can immediately see that, among all the evaluated strategies, $\Mzero$ is the clear best performer, especially for the 10\%-70\% setting, and that $\Mtwo$ is almost consistently the worst performer, often with a significant difference in terms of time spent to build the model (with few exceptions in the 40\%-40\% case that we will discuss below).
+As a second general observation, we note that $\Mone$ and $\Mthree$ share almost the same construction time with $\Mzero$.
+This fact is not particularly surprising, as the hyperparameter optimisation routine is often the most expensive step in the construction of this type of predictive models.
+Therefore, the two strategies $\Sone$ and $\Sthree$ that underline the construction of these models are highly inexpensive, when we consider the time dimension, especially when $\Mzero$ is already available.